elatypov20/book_finder/Readme.md

 * Keep track location of any book by just shelf, column and row number
 * Easy to track book's status if book is borrowed by someone or not
 * If book status is available, there is an option to borrow
 * Return borrowed book by just entering its ID
 * Add new book to database
+* Filtering books by some criteria

 <hr>
 <h3>How to use</h3>